 4.15 The Bulls Bridge site is located on the eastern boundary of the Borough and adjoins the Bulls Bridge Conservation Area.
-The western part of the site is currently occupied by British Airways Engineering.
+The western part of the site is Formerly occupied by British Airways Engineering.
 The eastern part of the site has received planning permission for the provision of an aggregates recycling and processing plant.
 The site is proposed to be retained in employment use and should form part of the proposed Strategic Industrial Location.

-Rebalancing Employment Land
+Rebalancing Employment Land Bulls Bridge, North Hyde Gardens, Hayes

-Blyth Road, Clayton Road, Printinghouse Lane, Hayes